top of page

 Due to the broad range of information that can qualify as a trade secret, the answer to whether a compilation of information is a trade secret is not black and white nor a one size fits all answer.
 The upside of its broad definition is that it enables the nature of a trade secret to adapt as the business landscape evolves.

-(a) Derives independent economic value, actual or potential, from not being generally known to, and not being readily ascertainable by proper means by, other persons who can obtain economic value from its disclosure or use; and
+"[I]nformation, including a formula, pattern, compilation, program, device, method, technique, or process that: (a) Derives independent economic value, actual or potential, from not being generally known to, and not being readily ascertainable by proper means by, other persons who can obtain economic value from its disclosure or use; and (b) Is the subject of efforts that are reasonable under the circumstances to maintain its secrecy."

-(emphasis added).
+(Emphasis added).

 “a trade secret can exist in a combination of characteristics and components, each of which, by itself, is in the public domain, but the unified process, design and operation of which in unique combination, affords a competitive advantage and is a protectable secret.”
 Accordingly, “[e]ven if all of the information is publicly available, a unique compilation of that information, which adds value to the information, also may qualify as a trade secret.”